Ensuring Proper Trust Administration

 Whether you are the beneficiary of a trust, are serving as a trustee, or simply want to create one as part of your estate plan, the legal team at Kramer A. Litvak, P.A., can help.
 We provide clear answers and explanations, sound guidance on “all things trusts,” and the effective legal assistance required to protect your interests as a beneficiary or carry out your legal duties as a trustee with confidence.

 We draft trust documents, make certain those trusts are properly funded and assist clients in managing both revocable and irrevocable trusts.
-We also counsel trustees and successor trustees on matters ranging from the essential (basic duties) to the extraordinary (asking a court to amend the terms of a trust or probate litigation).
+We also counsel trustees and successor trustees on matters ranging from the essential (basic duties) to the extraordinary (asking a court to amend the terms of a trust and probate litigation).
 We are confident that we can meet your needs as well.

 - Duties of loyalty and impartiality to all of the trust’s beneficiaries

 - A duty to collect, protect and control trust assets

 - A duty to administer the trust prudently